PostHog/posthog.com/contents/blog/how-to-create-personas.md

 If you're looking for more examples, GitLab has published the [16 different user personas they use](https://about.gitlab.com/handbook/product/personas/).

-## How to build a user persona step-by-step
+## How to define your user persona – step-by-step guide

 ### Step 1: Speak to your users